 Vadum employs simulation in almost all program development for concept refinement and verification prior to product implementation.
 In addition, Vadum develops custom simulation capabilities as components of products including the use of simulations as a component of real-time analysis in conjunction with measurements and observations.

 Our simulation expertise ranges from high-fidelity communications and electronic warfare engagement with aircraft and missile kinematics to high speed, lower fidelity simulations of many physical and analytics processes.
 Vadum simulation tools emphasize real-time or rapid execution with sufficient detail to verify algorithms and hardware system operation in representative use cases.

-We also use leading modeling and computer aided design tools in nearly all product development to leverage the advances gained by designing in a virtual environment prior to physical implementation. (probably good to have 3D printer and some 3D artwork).
+We also use leading modeling and computer aided design tools in nearly all product development to leverage the advances gained by designing in a virtual environment prior to physical implementation.

 Machine Learning Assisted

 Machine learning and artificial intelligence technology employment has revolutionized many everyday applications.
 Vadum has leveraged technologies from commercial markets to improve defense applications in object classification and clutter rejection, path planning optimization, and pattern learning.
 Application areas include radar test and measurement, ballistic and airborne missile defense, and electronic warfare situational awareness.

 RF Sensor and Components